microsoft/live-share/docs/use/vscode.md

 1. Press **Ctrl+Shift+P / Cmd+Shift+P** and run the "Live Share: Sign in with user code" command.

-2. A browser should appear for you use to complete the sign in process.
+2. A browser should appear for you use to complete the sign-in process.

     > **Note:** If a browser does not appear automatically, open [this location](https://insiders.liveshare.vsengsaas.visualstudio.com/auth/login) in a browser and sign in.